observablehq/framework/docs/javascript.md

 # JavaScript

-Use client-side JavaScript to render charts, inputs, and other dynamic, interactive, and graphical content.
+Use JavaScript to render charts, inputs, and other dynamic, interactive, and graphical content on the client.
 JavaScript in [Markdown](./markdown) can be expressed either as [fenced code blocks](#fenced-code-blocks) or [inline expressions](#inline-expressions).
-You can also write JavaScript modules alongside Markdown files and [import them](./imports).
+You can also [import](./imports) JavaScript modules to share code across pages.

 <div class="tip">JavaScript runs on load, and re-runs <a href="./reactivity">reactively</a> when variables change.</div>